davidrmh/Evidential-Time-Series-Clustering/notes.md

 ## Some ideas
+### Spectral clustering and embedding with hidden Markov models
 The paper **2007-Spectral clustering and embedding with hidden Markov models** presents an approach for obtaining a Mercer kernel.
 We can use this kernel to measure the affinity between two HMMs.
 It would be interesting if:

 * Using said kernel, we apply relational evidential clustering algorithm.